biancamika/digital-garden/content/Resource Notes/Images of Integrity - Across the Great Divide.md

 			- The journey toward inner truth is ==too taxing== to be made solo: lacking support, the solitary traveler soon becomes weary or fearful and is likely to quit the road.
 			- The path is ==too deeply hidden== to be travelled without company: finding our way involves cues that are subtle and sometimes misleading, requiring the kind of discernment that can happen only in dialogue
 			- The destination is ==too daunting== to be achieved alone: we need community to find the courage to venture into the alien lands to which the inner teacher calls us

+### Highlights
+> As we become more obsessed with ==succeeding==, or at least surviving in that world, we lose touch with our souls and disappear into our roles.

+> The divided life is the wounded life, and the soul keeps calling us to heal the wound.
+Ignore that call, and we find ourselves trying to numb our pain with an anaesthetic of choice, be it substance abuse, ==overwork,== consumerism, or mindless media noise.